Extension advisers & reports

 - received funding on February 15, 1913 with an appropriation from the Vermont Legislature.

-- continues to serve the residents of Vermont after close to 100 years.
+- continues to serve the residents of Vermont after over 100 years.

 - has offices and personnel in 11 of 14 Vermont counties.

 - has faculty and staff with specialties in community development, human nutrition, youth, natural resources and agriculture.

 - currently has over 200 faculty and staff employees.

 - has an annual budget over $11.5 million (federal, state, grant and fee) dollars and is focused on solving problems in the state.

 - From July 2012 to June 2013 ...

 - UVM Extension faculty was successful in securing over $4.2 million in grants and contracts for outreach activities in Vermont.